There are quite a few expenses when it comes to moving your home and knowing what to budget for when moving is important.

 You should pack a box of daily necessities or emergency supplies.
 It’s tempting to go out and purchase a new bottle of Advil or Pepto Bismol because the box you packed the bathroom items it way far back in the moving truck.

 Packing a box of emergency items or basic utility items and keeping it with you will keep you from buying new items that you already have.

 Suitcases are great for packing items like books and other bulky items.
 Since suitcases have wheels and are quite small, putting heavier items inside is a great idea.

 Moving requires a lot of work, whether it’s during the packing process or moving process, your friends and family can help you out so you don’t have professionals do certain tasks that anybody can do.

-Ask your friends or family to help you pack, having a garage sale, cleaning, painting, or even babysitting/pet sitting.
+Ask your friends or family to help you pack, have a garage sale, clean, paint, or even babysit/pet sit.
 These are tasks that most people can do and there’s no sense in hiring a professional service to handle these tasks if you’re looking to move on a budget.

 13. Pack & Move Valuables Yourself

-One of the most important part of moving that many people tend to forget is packing and moving their valuable themselves.
-There will be many people coming in and out of your home during the moving process, whether is be realtors, cleaning companies, inspectors, moving companies, prospective buyers etc.
+One of the most important parts of moving that many people tend to forget is packing and moving their valuables themselves.
+There will be many people coming in and out of your home during the moving process, whether it be realtors, cleaning companies, inspectors, moving companies, prospective buyers, etc.